Shirley J. Dreiss

 Shirley Jean Dreiss (1949–1993) was an American scientist working in the fields of hydrology and hydrogeology.
-After gaining her PhD from Stanford University, she joined the faculty of the University of California at Santa Cruz, where she became Professor and Chair of the Department of Earth Sciences.
-She made important contributions to the understanding of water flow through karst aquifers and fluid flow in subduction zones.
-At the time of her early death in a car accident, she was studying the groundwater system of Mono Lake in California.
+After gaining her PhD from Stanford University, she joined the faculty of the University of California, Santa Cruz, where she became Professor and Chair of the Department of Earth Sciences.
+At the time of her death in a car accident, she was studying the groundwater system of Mono Lake in California.
 She was awarded the Birdsall Distinguished Lectureship from the Geological Society of America, which was renamed the Birdsall-Dreiss Distinguished Lectureship after her death.

 Life

 Shirley Dreiss was born in 1949.
 She died on December 14, 1993, at the age of 44, in a car accident.
-Her death was reported by the Santa Cruz Sentinel.

 Education

-Dreiss earned her Bachelor of Science degree with honors, in geology, from the University of Texas, Austin, and her master's degree from the University of Missouri, Columbia, advised by Stan Davis.
+Dreiss earned her Bachelor of Science degree in geology, from the University of Texas at Austin, and her master's degree from the University of Missouri, advised by Stan Davis.
 Dreiss gained her doctorate from Stanford University, where she worked with Irwin Remson and developed a new approach to describe water flow through karst aquifers.
 Remson described her as a "gifted scientist" who created "brilliant formulations" in her thesis.

 Career and research

-Dreiss joined the faculty of the University of California at Santa Cruz in 1979.
+Dreiss joined the faculty of the University of California, Santa Cruz in 1979.
 At the time of her death in 1993, she was professor and chair of the Department of Earth Sciences at UCSC.
-Dreiss was an expert in a wide range of specialisms, including groundwater hydrology, groundwater contamination, complex aquifers, arid basin hydrology, water and contaminant transport through unsaturated soils, and the hydrogeology of subduction zones.